ngrx/platform/projects/ngrx.io/content/guide/component/push.md

 It contains intelligent handling of change detection to enable us running in zone-full as well as zone-less mode without any changes to the code.

+Same as [LetDirective](guide/component/let), it also respects ViewEngine as well as Ivy's new rendering API.

 The current way of binding an observable to the view looks like that:

 ```html